 Studies have revealed some unsurprising trends in health insurance coverage for different groups of people who are approaching retirement or are retired.

-• People over 55 have more frequent and more severe health problems than younger, healthier people and are disproportionate users of health care.
+People over 55 have more frequent and more severe health problems than younger, healthier people and are disproportionate users of health care.

-Deteriorating health is often a powerful incentive for older workers to retire.
+Deteriorating health is often a powerful incentive for retirement.
 However, in recent decades, health care costs have risen many times faster than inflation.
-Inadequate health insurance coverage puts working families at risk of going without the health care they need in retirement.
+Inadequate health insurance coverage puts people at risk of going without the health care they need in retirement.

-Prescription drug coverage is declining for most of the 55and-over group, and the gap between health insurance and prescription drug coverage increases with age and retirement.
+Prescription drug coverage is declining for most of the 55-andover group, and the gap between health insurance and prescription drug coverage increases with age and retirement.